CoralLemons/Mortgage-Analysis-Project/README.md

 # Mortgage Analysis Project
 Mortgage Analysis Project created for GaTech CSE 6242

+#### How do I run this project locally?
+[will need to add the steps here once all pieces are in place]

 #### What is the purpose of this analysis project?